Cabarete North Coast, Dominican Republic Travel Guide

 Eco-friendly and spill-proof.

-Roll clothes to save space and reduce wrinkles.
+Roll clothes to save room and minimize wrinkles.
 Use packing cubes for organization.
 Pack heavier items near the wheels of your suitcase.
 Consider a carry-on only strategy to save time and avoid lost luggage.

 Keep important documents, medications, and valuables in your carry-on bag.
 Lay out all your items before packing to visualize what you truly need.
 Don't forget copies of important documents, both physical and digital.